 I think the only benefit would be in comparing diseased and normal states.
 I do not know that sequencing the genomes of healthy individuals necessarily provides much information for healthy individuals, especially with our current understanding of the genome.
 However, I really liked the recent report from Mike Snyder’s lab where Mike had his own baseline genome sequenced—he’s not a newborn, obviously—and identified a higher than average susceptibility to Type II diabetes.
 During the course of the year that he was studying himself, he had some upper respiratory infections and his genome was evaluated throughout the course of those infections.
 His baseline data and the identified susceptibility to Type II diabetes drove him to make a point of monitoring his blood sugar.

 There is a well-known correlation between certain viral infections and the onset of Type II diabetes.
 Most people get past it and some do not even realize they have developed symptoms of diabetes.
 Because of the baseline information that Mike had about his susceptibility, and because he was monitoring his blood sugar, he was able to immediately pinpoint that he was developing elevated blood sugar.
 So he made changes to his diet and exercise routine and lost some weight.
 Approximately 6 months later, he now has a normal blood sugar level and a healthier diet and exercise routine.
 That, I think, is the right context in which to think about ad hoc sequencing.
 However, I do not think it is worth having your genome sequenced multiple times.
 The only exception to that would be if you developed a cancer.
-Then it is worth having your cancer genome sequenced, and might be cheaper if you have already obtained a baseline germline sequence to serve as a comparator.
+Then it is worth having your cancer genome sequenced, and might be cheaper if you have already obtained a baseline germline sequence to serve as a comparison.

 The other thing that Mike’s study pointed out nicely for me, and hopefully for others, is that genome sequence information does not stand alone.
 It interplays with all of the other traditional medical measurements to help manage healthcare.
 I think that was the point of the exercise.
 It is not that everything becomes about NGS or your genome sequence; it is just a piece of the puzzle available for evidence-based medicine to include, should that become necessary in your healthcare.